Larger Quantities, Lower Prices

 The fern works well as a stand-alone plant in gardens that may not have a lot of room.
 But is a more useful component in a woodland garden.
 Use as an accent plant or plant with other ferns as it is a relatively adaptable fern.

 If grown in an area where that wildlife is present nibbling on the ferns is possible.
-The fern is an important foraging option for deer, elk, moose, caribou, goats, and sheep.
+The greenery is a vital foraging option for deer, elk, moose, caribou, goats, and sheep.